Matir/wrongbaud.github.io/_posts/2019-09-13-router-teardown.md

 |  4  |   X   |

 The Tx line is typically held high in most reference designs, so we have 2 possible candidates for Tx.

+## Analyzing the FS Image / SPI Dump

+## Next Steps
+Now that we have the filesystem image and an active console we can focus on setting up a debug environment and hunting for any potential issues that may be present on the platform!